chris-j-akers/i8080-javascript/README.md

 ---
 # Why JavaScript?

 Originally, this project was started in `C`.
-After all, this was the language most people seemed to write their emulators in and would also serve to illustrate just how fucking hard-core I am when it comes to programming, but as I got going a few issues appeared on the horizon:
+After all, research suggested this was the language most people wrote their emulators in and it would also serve to illustrate just how fucking hard-core I am when it comes to programming, but as I got going a few issues appeared on the horizon:

 - Emulating 8080 software, in particular games, means drawing graphics, playing sounds and controlling sprites.
 For C, some sort of display library like `SDL` would have to be used and, therefore, studied, whereas a modern web browser has all that capability built-in and can easily controlled using a well-known and ubiquitous scripting language.